 For Fred Rumsey, a botanist at the National History Museum in London, the most threatened species in the UK are “those which rely on colder winters, particularly those living at the greatest altitudes”, like Scottish Wildcats in the Highlands.
 Others on the coast like bottlenose dolphins can also be threatened by storminess, pollution and increasing sea levels due to melting polar ice sheets.

 Marine wildlife is also under threat.
 According to Carbon Brief’s website, in 2014, around 429 million tons of carbon dioxide (CO2) were released into the atmosphere.
-This CO2 is absorbed by the oceans, increasing its acidity, which then stunts the growth of shellfish like oysters and makes the water warmer, damaging the environment for fish.
+This CO2 is absorbed by the oceans, increasing their acidity, which then stunts the growth of shellfish like oysters and makes the water warmer, damaging the environment for fish.
 Pollutants in the oceans are absorbed in fish stocks, and eventually end up entering the food chain, affecting humans.

 Climate change is progressing too rapidly for some animals to adapt.
 But nature is strong, and some are managing to evolve to protect themselves.